lRI5H/Zen-Browser-Tab-Locking/README.md

 - Locked tabs can still be closed by closing the entire window.
 - This is a personal-use script, not a signed/reviewed extension — expect it to need small tweaks if a future Zen update renames internals like `tabContextMenu` or `gBrowser.replaceTabWithWindow`.

-## Contributing

-Issues and PRs welcome.
-If Zen changes its tab context menu or drag implementation and this breaks, please open an issue with your Zen version (`about:zen` or `about:support`).

 ## License